Frequently asked questions.

 Yes.
 Many Kingston homes built between 1945 and 1985 — including the limestone-era downtown housing stock and the post-war neighborhoods of Kingscourt, Rideau Heights, and Williamsville — contain asbestos in popcorn ceilings, 9×9 vinyl floor tiles, pipe insulation, drywall joint compound, and cement-board siding.
 Vermiculite attic insulation (Zonolite) sold during that era was often contaminated with amphibole asbestos.
 We collect bulk samples, send them to an accredited Canadian lab, and return a written report identifying which materials contain asbestos, the type, and the percentage — so you know exactly what needs professional abatement before any renovation or demolition.

 Pricing depends on the number of samples and contaminants tested.
 Industry-standard indoor air quality inspections in Ontario range from about $300 to $800 for a typical residential home.
-Asbestos bulk sampling, radon testing, and commercial-scale VOC panels are priced separately.
+Asbestos bulk sampling and commercial-scale VOC panels are priced separately.
 These are industry ranges, not our published rates — call 1-866-528-2897 for a flat-rate quote tailored to your Kingston, Amherstview, or Gananoque property.

 Some people claim that air quality tests are not worth the effort.
 Air quality tests help people to avoid health problems and keep their environment clean.
 Air quality testing is a low-cost and low-effort way to make sure the air we breathe is healthy.